What Does a Software Developer Do? A Deep Dive into the Career

-You have a lot of the characteristics of a person who would make a great software developer.
-You’re intrigued by the opportunity, but you’re probably wondering: What does a software developer do, anyway?
+If this sounds like you, you have a lot of the characteristics of a person who would make a great software developer.
+You’re intrigued by the opportunity of working in software development, but you’re probably wondering: What does a software developer do, anyway?

-We compiled the data and insight you need to answer this question and others about what to expect working in software development.
-Keep reading for a sneak peek of this important tech career.
+We compiled the data and insights you need to answer this question and others about what to expect with a job in software development.
+Keep reading for everything you need to know as you consider this important tech career.

 What is a software developer, exactly?

 You know that smartphone app you rely on?
 That computer game that kept you transfixed for hours as a kid?
 That program that helps you budget and track expenditures?
 Software developers created all of them.